 To help organizations consider ‘acting’ in a Social Purpose role – with a view to making meaningful and transparent progress on a societal ill.
 Goodman Sustainability will be the global thought leader for Social Purpose: what is it and how to measure it.

-By 2030, all major global organizations declare their social purpose metrics alongside shareholder value creation.
+By 2025, all major global brands declare their Social Purpose commitments – cohesive with shareholder value creation.